project-koku/koku-metrics-operator/docs/generate-downstream.md

     git push
     ```

 2. Branch `downstream-vX.Y.Z` so we can make the updates for the downstream code.
 The only difference between upstream and downstream is the name of the API.
-We rename `koku` to `costmanagement` in the downstream code.
+We rename `costmanagement` to `costmanagement` in the downstream code.

     a.
 Checkout a branch that will be merged into the `downstream-vX.Y.Z` branch:
     ```